mfbenitezp/py4sa_book/README.md

 # Python for Spatial Analysis

-This books intregrates the material for the second part of the course
+This book integrates the material for the second part of the module GG3206 Spatial Analysis with GIS, this part is called Python for Spatial Analysis (PY4SA) and is a brief introduction to what you can do with Python and its potential to work, manipulate, and analyze spatial data.

-## Usage
+# Versioning

+1.0: ( Feb 2023) This is the first iteration of this course and is work in progress, in the coming months the course will integrate more material and labs to help students, in particular, those in the University of St Andrews in the School of Geography and Sustainable development

+## Want to replicate this book?

-### Building the book
+### 1. Building the book

 If you'd like to develop and/or build the Python for Spatial Analysis book, you should: